jsacapdev/event.filtering/README.md

 `az eventgrid namespace show -g rg-workload-westeu-dev-01 -n evgns-workload-westeu-dev-01 --query "topicsConfiguration.hostname" --output tsv`

-To get an access token for the REST POST to Event Grid:
+To get an access token for the REST POST to Event Grid (I also keep forgetting how to generate an access token to access a resource in Azure):

 `az account get-access-token --resource https://eventgrid.azure.net/ --query accessToken -o tsv`